 Because Canada is a federal state in which the provinces have constitutional jurisdiction over the administration of justice, a judgment of a civil court in one province or territory is not automatically enforceable in another province or territory.
 In this respect, it is no different from a judgment rendered by a court in a foreign country.
-However, in Ontario and the other common law provinces and territories of Canada, there are well-established common law principles and statutory procedures enabling a judgment ordering the payment of money rendered by either a court in another province of Canada or a court in a foreign country to be enforced, without re-litigating the case on its merits.
+However, in Ontario and the other common law provinces and territories of Canada, there are well-established common law principles and statutory procedures enabling a judgment ordering the payment of money rendered by either a court in another province of Canada or a court in a foreign country to be enforced, without relitigating the case on its merits.

-In Ontario, it is most common for a judgment from outside Ontario to be enforced by bringing an action on the judgment in an Ontario court.
-The judgment will be enforced in Ontario if the defendant submitted to the jurisdiction of the court that gave the judgment, either by agreement or by participating in the proceeding, or if the claim had a "real and substantial connection" to the jurisdiction in which the judgment was rendered.
-Only a few defences may be raised against the enforcement of a foreign judgment, such as that it was obtained by fraud or in a manner contrary to natural justice.
+A judgment of a court outside Ontario will be enforced in Ontario if the defendant submitted to the jurisdiction of the court that gave the judgment, either by agreement or by participating in the proceeding, or if the claim had a "real and substantial connection" to the jurisdiction in which the judgment was rendered.
+Assuming that there is no jurisdictional issue, very few defences can be raised against the enforcement of a foreign judgment.
+The available defences include

+Costs are normally awarded to the successful party, but the court has the discretion not to award costs or even to award them to the losing party. that the foreign judgment was obtained by fraud or in a manner contrary to natural justice.
 These defences are rarely successful.
 An Ontario court will not re-examine the merits of the claim.
-The fact that the laws of a foreign jurisdiction are different in both substance and procedure from those in Canada and that the defendant might have had some defence in a Canadian action that was not available in the foreign proceeding is not a barrier to enforcement of a foreign judgment.
+The fact that the laws of a foreign jurisdiction are different in both substance and procedure from those in Canada or that the defendant might have had some defence in a Canadian action that was not available in the foreign proceeding is not a barrier to enforcement of a foreign judgment.

-Ontario also has legislation providing for reciprocal enforcement of judgments from other provinces and territories of Canada and the United Kingdom, but the statutory procedure is not commonly used, because it is not significantly more advantageous than enforcement under common law principles, and the criteria applied and the defences available are substantially the same.
+Ontario also has legislation providing for reciprocal enforcement of judgments from other provinces and territories of Canada and the United Kingdom.
+The statutory procedure is not always used because it is not significantly more advantageous than enforcement under common law principles and because the criteria applied and the defences available are substantially the same.

 In Québec, any judgment from another jurisdiction is similarly considered a foreign judgment.
-In deciding whether to enforce a foreign judgment, the court will not engage in an examination of the merits of a decision, but may refuse to recognize a foreign judgment if the court determines that (i) the foreign court had no jurisdiction to render the judgment, (ii) the foreign judgment was rendered in contravention of fundamental principles and procedure, (iii) a dispute between the same parties, based on the same facts and having the same object has given rise to a judgment rendered in Québec or is pending before a Québec court, or has been decided in another jurisdiction and the latter judgment meets the necessary conditions for recognition in Québec, (iv) the outcome of the judgment is manifestly inconsistent with public order as understood in international relations or (v) the decision enforces obligations arising from the taxation laws of the foreign country (unless that country has agreed to enforce obligations arising from the taxation laws of Québec).
+In deciding whether to enforce a foreign judgment, the court will not engage in an examination of the merits of a decision, but may refuse to recognize a foreign judgment if the court determines that (i) the foreign court had no jurisdiction to render the judgment; (ii) the foreign judgment was rendered in contravention of fundamental principles and procedure; (iii) a dispute between the same parties, based on the same facts and having the same object, has given rise to a judgment rendered in Québec, is pending before a Québec court or has been decided in another jurisdiction and the latter judgment meets the necessary conditions for recognition in Québec: (iv) the outcome of the judgment is manifestly inconsistent with public order as understood in international relations; or (v) the decision enforces obligations arising from the taxation laws of the foreign country (unless that country has agreed to enforce obligations arising from the taxation laws of Québec).
 Furthermore, a foreign judgment rendered by default will not be recognized by a Québec court unless the plaintiff demonstrates that the document initiating the foreign proceeding was duly served on the defaulting party under the laws of the foreign jurisdiction.